L2G-Net: Local to Global Spectral Graph Neural Networks via Cauchy Factorizations

 \subsection{Problem statement}

-We seek to construct spectral operators that compute the GFT of a given graph using efficient localized computations.
-To this end, we rely on hierarchical decompositions into subgraphs connected by sparse interfaces.
+We seek to construct spectral operators that compute the GFT of a given graph \chan{efficiently via} localized computations.
+To this end, we rely on hierarchical decompositions into subgraphs connected by cuts of reduced size.

 \begin{definition}[Hierarchical graph family (HGF)] Let $\{\mathcal{G}_i\}_{i=1}^m$ be a collection of base graphs.
 A graph $\mathcal{G}$ belongs to the hierarchical graph family $\mathcal{F}(L, \{\mathcal{G}_i\}_{i=1}^m, k)$ if it can be constructed by recursively merging pairs of subgraphs over $L$ levels, where at each level at most $k$ edges (bridge edges) are added between any pair of subgraphs. \end{definition}